-Which fitness trackers have the best battery life
+Which Fitness Trackers have the Best Battery Life?

 I have a Misfit Shine 2 and I love its many features.
 The goal progress alert system is ingenious.
 Even though the Shine does not have a display screen, you can track your fitness progress thanks to the color-coded notifications.
 It's also got one of the most accurate step trackers that I've ever used.

-The Misfit Shine 2 disc is available in silver, carbon black, and rose gold.
+The Misfit Shine 2 disc is available in silver, carbon black, and rose gold for between $80 and $120, depending on your color choice.
 It also comes with a black or white silicon band and a clip.
 Because the Shine is removable from its band, you can place the disc into a variety of different holders, including fashionable bracelets by Swarovski.

 Fitbit Zip